- Drug trafficking

 Regulatory framework: differences between the two crimes

 With respect to the element of coercion, migrant smuggling suggests voluntary participation of those being smuggled, although there is evidence that the distinction between the two crimes in this area might be blurred.
-This is because a number of cases have been documented where migrant smuggling becomes trafficking in persons when the victim is exploited contrary to their original agreement.
-(Aronowitz, 2009; Hughes, 2004; ILO, 2016) The voluntary nature of smuggling can be revoked at the whim of the smuggler, who then uses the victim for his own purposes by means of fraud, threats, or force, thus turning a case of migrant smuggling into a case of human trafficking.
+This is because a number of cases have been documented where migrant smuggling becomes trafficking in persons when the victim is exploited contrary to their original agreement (Aronowitz, 2009; Hughes, 2004; ILO, 2016).
+The voluntary nature of smuggling can be revoked at the whim of the smuggler, who then uses the victim for his own purposes by means of fraud, threats, or force, thus turning a case of migrant smuggling into a case of human trafficking.

-Another important indicator of whether a case is one of migrant smuggling or of trafficking in persons is how the offenders obtain criminal profit.
+Another important indicator of whether a case is one of migrant smuggling or of trafficking in persons is the source of criminal profit.
 The primary source of profit in trafficking in persons, and thus also the primary purpose of traffickers, is to generate income through the exploitation of the victims.
 In migrant smuggling cases, there is an agreement established between the smuggler and the migrant for the procurement of illegal entry into another State (or unlawful stay in one State).
 Once smugglers have been paid or have received the material benefit they wanted, generally they have no intention to exploit the migrant.
 (UNODC, 2011) Nonetheless, there is an increasing number of cases of exploitation of migrants during their journey, or upon arrival in the destination country.
 As specified in article 6 of the Smuggling of Migrants Protocol, State parties shall establish the inhuman or degrading treatment of migrants, including for exploitation, as aggravating circumstances.

 Market and trends